dignifiedalpaca/blog/README.md

 * with your local vscode connected to the server through SSH
 * using [mutagen](https://docs.smallweb.run/hosting/vps.html#syncing-files-using-mutagen)

-When you're writting your posts don't forget to write the metadata section, as in this example:
+When you're writing your posts don't forget to write the metadata section, as in this example:

 ```markdown
 ---